Texas Oil Rig Accident Lawsuit | 2025 Latest Updates

 3. Inadequate Training

-An inadequately trained worker is a danger to everyone on an oil rig.
-But while oil operators should ensure that all employees meet the specific training requirements for operating heavy equipment, a shortage of experienced workers, combined with the rush to produce, often leads companies to bring on new hires before they’ve received the training needed to safely perform their jobs.
+An inadequately trained worker is a danger to everyone on a Texas oil rig.
+But while Texas oil operators should ensure that all employees meet the specific training requirements for operating heavy equipment, a shortage of experienced workers, combined with the rush to produce, often leads companies to bring on new hires before they’ve received the training needed to safely perform their jobs.

 Personal Injury